Diagnosing memory problems in your webpages

-- Display circular references: In its simplest form, a circular reference happens when one object refers to another object that refers back to it, creating a loop.
+- Display circular references: (this option is removed in Cumulative Security Update for Internet Explorer (KB2976627)) In its simplest form, a circular reference happens when one object refers to another object that refers back to it, creating a loop.
 In more complex forms, the circular reference path can go through many objects.
 To make it easier to find the root of an object, circular references aren't shown.
 If you need to trace the paths of circular references, use this option to show them:

 - When circular references are displayed, you can find yourself examining the same object over and over if you're not careful.
 Turning on Display object IDs helps avoid that confusion.

 Cumulative Security Update for Internet Explorer (KB2976627) introduces automatic filtering of circular references, indicating where they occur and trimming them.
 This makes it easier to dig deeper into object roots without getting lost in circular paths.

 New in Windows 8.1 Update, when the object representing a function is displayed in the Memory tool, it is linked to its location in the source code and the color is changed to blue.
 Clicking on the function name or clicking its line and pressing ENTER switches you to the Debugger and focuses on that function's location in the corresponding script.

 t in the Memory tool, but find the Debugger tool focused on a function named